 - Cover the bucket as tightly as possible.

-- Let it steep for about 4 days (duration may vary depending on temperature).
+- Leave to steep for about 4 days (duration may vary with temperature).

 - Stir once daily and monitor the fermentation bubbles.
-When they disappear, your fertiliser is ready.
+When these disappear, your fertiliser is ready.

-- Strain the mixture and pour the liquid into opaque containers.
+- Strain the liquid and pour it into opaque containers.

 - Store the fertiliser in a cool place like a cellar or garage.